grapa-dev/grapa/docs/internal/WIP/documentation_progress.md

 - Examples focus on practical, real-world use cases
 - Migration tips help Python users understand when and how to use GrapaPy
 - Code examples demonstrate key Grapa features: parallelism, unlimited precision, unified APIs
+- **CRITICAL**: Need to verify actual Grapa syntax and capabilities before finalizing examples

 ## Files Modified
-- `docs/USE_CASES.md` - Expanded with detailed examples for all 7 use cases
+- `docs/USE_CASES.md` - Expanded with detailed examples for all 7 use cases (SYNTAX FIXES COMPLETED)
 - `docs/PYTHON_USE_CASES.md` - Expanded with comprehensive Python examples
 - `docs/internal/TODO.md` - Updated with 5-minute update frequency requirement